|Copa Libertadores 1981|

 Sinforiano García started his career in 1944, playing for Atlético Corrales, moving in 1945 to Cerro Porteño, leaving this club in 1948.
 He joined Brazilian club Flamengo in 1949, after scouts observed him during the 1949 South American Championship.
 Sinforiano García played 276 games and and was crucial for the club's 1953, 1954 and 1955 Campeonato Carioca titles.
 He was capped 20 times.

 From1983 to 2000, Ze Carlos played for many clubs in Brazil and Portugal.
 The best moment in his career came when he played for Flamengo, in the late eighties, when he won one Brazilian championship in 1987 and one Rio de Janeiro state championship in 1986.
 For the national team, he was usually the second goalkeeper after Taffarel.
 He went to the 1990 World Cup Finals.

 RB: Leandro (Brazil)

 Leandro was one of the best rightbacks in the 1980's and one of Brazil's best ever.
-He earned 31 caps.
+He earned 31 caps for Brazil.
 He was a part of the great 1982 World Cup team in Spain.
-He spent his entire career playing for Flamengo.
+At the club level, he spent his entire career playing for Flamengo.
 Along with Zico and Junior, he helped them to win the Copa Libertadores and Intercontinental Cup in 1981.
 The team was considered one of the greatest Brazilian club side ever assembled.